dpjanes/iotdb-homestar/README.md

 # Running

-    $ homestar runner
+    $ homestar runner | homestar pretty

 The home page will be brought up in your browser.
-If you don't wa
+<code>homestar pretty</code> makes the output more readable.

 # Getting new recipies

 # Important Settings

+## Change the name of my server as it appears on HomeStar.io

+    homestart set homestar/runner/name "StrongBad"

 ## Don't open webpage